In this post:

 the HP webpage to lead you to recycling in your part of the world

 (This page will also tell you if HP has recycling in your region.
-As an example, here in Israel, HP does not have such a program.)
+As an example, here in Israel, It is now possible to recycle 6 items.)

 There are phone numbers for various countries on this page, to check: HP Planet Partners Program for Supplies EMEA